bitprj/devrel/AStarPathfinding/blog.md

 ```

 After all that we can start on the **astar.py** file.
-At this point I was planned on writing the pseudocode for A* first, but since it would look so close to Python, I’ll put the real code here.
-I also decided to `import heapq` for my heap but if you’d prefer to construct your own, feel free to!
+At this point I planned on writing the pseudocode for A* first, but since it would look so close to Python, I’ll put the real code here.
+I also decided to use `import heapq` for my heap but if you’d prefer to construct your own, feel free to!

 ```